Top 10 Questions About MS and Pregnancy

 Living with MS, it’s common to question if you will be able to give your child what they need while managing your disease.
 That’s a concern any of us may have as we think about starting or adding to our family, with or without MS. The answer depends on how you define good parenting.
 If your image of parenting primarily involves being physically active with your kid, you may have to tweak it by including adaptive tools and strategies.
 If it involves cooking fancy meals, baking elaborate cakes and pies, or having late-night pajama parties, you may have to tweak that image too – but of course, an occupational therapist can help you with that.
 But the key essentials – the things that kids really need – love, support, security, and structure – can come in a wide variety of ways.
 By watching you manage challenges, solve problems, and create teamwork within the family, you will provide your kids with invaluable life skills.

 Remind yourself that babies quickly grow into toddlers, teens, and young adults.
 Yes, it’s important to make sure you have enough help and support when you bring the baby home but allow yourself to think beyond that initial few weeks and months.
-Do you have the resources you need to provide a safe and comfy environment for your child.
+Do you have the resources you need to provide a safe and comfy environment for your child?
 Do you and your partner or other family members have a handle on good communication and effective teamwork?
-Do you have the right people on your team to keep your MS and your symptoms under control.
+Do you have the right people on your team to keep your MS and your symptoms under control?
 Are you open to using mobility aids and adaptive tools to conserve energy, simplify tasks, and enhance your comfort and productivity?
 Do you have a sense of humor?
-And can you give yourself grace when you don’t quite live up to the perfect image you have of parenting.
+And can you give yourself grace when you don’t quite live up to the perfect image you have of parenting?
 Asking yourself these questions will help you make the best possible decisions for yourself and your child.

 These questions and answers may bring more questions to mind.
 Your MS care provider, obstetrician, and pediatrician can all help you think through your options and choices.
 The most important thing is to begin conversations with them before you begin trying to conceive.